quangsang52sh/Phylogeny_R-studio/README.md

 Rename the line "fix here" with the best model you are choosing in Step 7 <br/>
 <img src="https://user-images.githubusercontent.com/51614765/98494978-c911ca80-2270-11eb-875f-084b306881d3.png" width="15%"></img> <br/>
 Relaxing and drinking coffee for a while :D <br/>
-It will take the times to depend on your data <br/>
+It will take the times depending on your data <br/>
 <img src="https://user-images.githubusercontent.com/51614765/98495064-f1012e00-2270-11eb-820b-0254be031964.png" width="15%"></img> <br/>
 The phylogenetic tree will temporarily illustrate in "help and results" region if you have done (see step1)<br/>
 <img src="https://user-images.githubusercontent.com/51614765/98495070-f3638800-2270-11eb-9db5-8603fb518e32.png" width="15%"></img> <br/>